jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 date: 2020-03-14 8:00:00 -0800
 ---

-### What is lineComments?

-lineComments is a project that lets you attach comments to a single line of code in codeBlocks in your Jekyll blog posts.
+`lineComments` lets you attach comments to a single line of code in codeBlocks in your Jekyll blog posts.

 {% highlight javascript linenos %}
-blockName firstExample
+blockName: firstExample
 //heres some really complicated code
 {% endhighlight %}